johnpeterdrake/TableauSupplementalCode/README.md

 Viz: https://public.tableau.com/profile/jonathan.drake#!/vizhome/lego_viz/ColorBySupertheme

+Lego theme, set, inventory, and piece data were downloaded from Kaggle here: https://www.kaggle.com/rtatman/lego-database.

 I used R to create a csv file grouping themes together into 'superthemes' so their colour composition could be compared.
 I also used R to create an XML file to define a custom colour palette in Tableau.